It is really hard to multitask while holding a sniffly-sick baby.

 At first she’s only a little congested.
 It’s enough to keep her from nursing, but her forehead is still cool.
 The other kids already have it worse, runny noses and sore throats and coughing that sounds like a little dog: yip-yip-yip-yip-yip!
 Cough-cough-cough-cough-cough!

-Thus begins our foray into the fall cold season.
+Thus begins our foray into cold and flu season.

 This is easy, because I never think these things matter.
 I never pay them any heed.